Janet 1.10.1-9cfc3d9 Documentation

 (os/symlink oldpath newpath) Create a symlink from oldpath to newpath, returning nil.
 Same as (os/link oldpath newpath true).

 (os/time) Get the current time expressed as the number of seconds since January 1, 1970, the Unix epoch.
 Returns a real number.

 (os/touch path &opt actime modtime) Update the access time and modification times for a file.
 By default, sets times to the current time.

 (os/which) Check the current operating system.
-Returns one of: :windows - Microsoft Windows :macos - Apple macos :posix - A POSIX compatible system (default) May also return a custom keyword specified at build time.
+Returns one of: :windows :macos :web - Web assembly (emscripten) :linux :freebsd :openbsd :netbsd :posix - A POSIX compatible system (default) May also return a custom keyword specified at build time.